-I have produced this pack in support of The Ticker Club at Wythenshawe Hospital, having experienced first-hand the outstanding work these people offer and I hope you are able to help me say a big thank you by purchasing this limited edition pack.
+In support of The Ticker Club at Wythenshawe Hospital I have produced this limited edition pack of greetings cards featuring six of my original watercolour sketches.
+I have experienced first-hand the outstanding work these people offer and I hope you are able to help me say a big thank you by purchasing this limited edition pack.

 The Ticker Club is an association of ex-patients who have undergone some form of open-heart surgery or other cardiac procedure at Wythenshawe Hospital, home to one of the country’s leading cardiac centres.
 The Ticker Club, founded in 1987, offers invaluable support and comfort throughout the North West to those who are themselves experiencing heart or vascular problems and most importantly, to their families when they need it most.